 An alternate EVV system is an EVV system that is not the ODM-provided EVV system through Sandata Technologies.
 Only agency providers are eligible to use an alternate EVV system.
 To be an approved alternate EVV system, an agency provider must go through the Alternate EVV Certification process, and the alternate EVV system must meet ODM's Business Requirements and Technical Specifications for an alternate EVV system.

-The vendors listed have completed certification and are currently in production with at least one agency provider.
 When selecting a vendor for an alternate data collection module, providers should explore the system functionality thoroughly to ensure that it meets the agency’s business needs.
 In addition, it is important to plan for sufficient time to complete the certification process.

 Phase 1 was limited to state plan home health nursing and aide services, private duty nursing, RN assessment, and Ohio Home Care Waiver nursing, aide and home care attendant services.